June 7th, 2025 – Woburn to South Portland 400k & 200k

 Time Limit: 27 Hours (400k) or 13.5 hours (200k)

-Controls: Nubble Lighthouse, York (ME), The Landing Store at Kennebunkport (ME), West End Neighborhood in Portland (ME), Cumberland Farm in Rollinsford (NH)
+Controls: Nubble Lighthouse, York (ME), Wells Park at 412 Branch Rd (9A), Knightville Neighborhood in South Portland (ME), Exeter (NH)

 Cue Sheet: See GPS tracks below (Use “Print Map and Cue PDF” link to customize cue printout if desired)